lockbox/pd-platform/docs/src/Overview.md

 Yeah basically.

-The big "don't"'s of the policy are:
+The big "don't"'s of the SDK license are:

 ```
 You will not: